kobibar/OpenAI.recipe.old/TopologyAPI.md

 ## Prerequisites
 - UFM Appliance 4.4.0-2 **gen 2.5** running UFM 6.5.2-14  (or later)
-- MOFED 5.3 or later in compute node
+- SHARPD from MOFED 5.3 or later or from [HPCX 2.8](https://docs.mellanox.com/display/HPCXv281) or later in compute node

 ## General information
 sharp_cmd - Utility to send and receive control messages to/from Aggregation Manager